berkeleybop/berkeleybop.github.io/best_practice.md

    - if someone answers a question for you, update the relevant guide to make it clearer for others
 - follow codes of conduct
 - be constructive in any criticism
-- slack
+- Slack
    - avoid `@channel` unless necessary
    - don't be a channel anarchist
    - discussion about tickets OK but decisions and key points must be recorded in ticket

-## Google docs/slides/sheets hygeine
+## Google docs/slides/sheets hygiene

 - Use google docs/slides over Microsoft/Apple
     - but sometimes markdown+git is more appropriate than either
-    - front grants etc, move to Word at last possible minute
+    - for grants, papers, and other collaborative documents, move to Word at last possible minute (if at all)
     - pandocs can be used to make markdown
     - avoid latex/beamer unless it is really called for
 - Use tagging/comments/modes appropriately
-    - If it's not your doc, default to suggest mode
+    - If it's not your doc, default to Suggesting mode
        - use your judgment; minor direct edits to correct typos usually OK
        - respect conventions of document owner
     - use comment feature to make comments, don't write your comment in a different color
     - avoid use of text color as semantics
     - assign/tag people appropriately
     - avoid comment wars
-- Make the doc outline mode-friendly
+- Make the doc outline-mode-friendly
     - use H1/H2/etc
-    - always have outline mode on
+    - always have outline mode on (list-like icon near top left)
     - assume the reader has outline mode on
     - rarely need for a TOC
 - Use formatted templates where appropriate (grants, papers)
-- Give documents meaningful names (not "meeting")
+- Give documents meaningful names (e.g., not just "meeting")--assume that most people will find the doc via search rather than by going through the folder hierarchy
 - Use a rolling agenda/notes doc, rather than one doc per meeting
 - always have a google doc for every meeting you are in
 - include a link to the rolling doc in calendar invites
+- include the Zoom / videoconference link in the rolling notes doc
 - organize google docs in the relevant folder depending on what project is funding the work
 - understand how navigation works for google docs
 - make visible to all by default
 - include links to slides of general relevance from project repos
 - favour TSV+github over google sheets
-   - workflows clearly favors sheets
+   - workflows clearly favor sheets
    - when using sheets, use cogs
 - follow TSV guidelines for google sheets
 - don't use color for semantics.
 Always use conditional formatting for colors etc
-- reuse from existing slide decks, but provide attribution
+- reuse slides from existing slide decks, but provide attribution

 ## General Principles